 Offer Sanitary Products Upon Entry and Exit

 Offering hand sanitizer or rubber gloves at the entrance of your store might help customers feel more comfortable.
-Maybe they usually carry sanitizer on them but forgot to bring it in the store.
+Maybe they usually carry sanitizer on them but forgot to bring it to the store.
 Offering hand sanitizer is a considerate gesture and will be appreciated by customers.

 Don’t Forget About Your Employees

 It is important to consider customer safety, and customers want to see that their favorite brands are taking care of their employees.
 Customers make their own assumptions based on how brands treat others, including their own staff.
-Going the extra mile to ensure your team is taken care of, speaks high volumes about your business and will help to build brand loyalty.
+Going the extra mile to ensure your team is taken care of speaks high volumes about your business and will help to build brand loyalty.

 Consider Allowing Customers To Shop By Appointment

-Some stores are open for regular business hours, but only let customers in by appointment.
+Some stores are open for regular business hours but only let customers in by appointment.
 This is a way to ensure the store is not crowded and you have time to properly sanitize the store between store visits.
-If shopping only by appointment is not something you are interested in, maybe set aside designated hours where customers can shop by an appointment.
+If shopping only by appointment is not something you are interested in, maybe set aside designated hours when customers can shop by an appointment.
 This way, you’re considering those customers who might not be ready to be surrounded by others.

 Jordan Alliance Group: Bringing Your Business Back Up To Speed